kelu124/lit3rick/Readme.md

 Open source ultrasound board

+* v0.8: problematic prototype
+* v2: normally ok_ish board.
+A bit pHATter, no HV on board.

 # License

 This work is based on a previous TAPR project, [the echOmods project](https://github.com/kelu124/echomods/) and the [un0rick project](https://github.com/kelu124/un0rick).
 The [lit3rick project](https://github.com/kelu124/lit3rick) and its boards are open hardware and software, developped with open-source elements.